Some Things I’ve Learned About Pedals

 Here’s why:

-- Add in all the small contact resistances: small losses at each jack, plug, solder joint, surfaces, etc. This includes the relay contacts/solder pads/joints/etc…
+3. Add in all the small contact resistances and losses at each jack, plug, solder joint, surfaces, etc. This includes the relay contacts/solder pads/etc…

-- Add a buffer you say?
+4. Add a buffer you say?
 Well, I did.
-I added (2) Creation Audio Labs MK4.23’s in fact.
+I added (2) Creation Audio Labs MK4.23’s at different places in fact to see what would happen.
 That thing can drive 50 feet of 14 gauge extension cord as a somewhat respectable guitar cable.
 I shit you not.
-I still experienced unacceptable audible/tactile losses as opposed to not using the Quartermaster with any combination of buffers.
-Which probably resulted from more jacks and plugs and cable for the buffers too…you see where this is going.
+I still experienced some unacceptable audible/tactile losses (when in TBP mode and/or at unity gain only) as opposed to not using the switcher with any combination of buffers/pedals.
+The CAL exhibits a small but noticeable loss on it’s own when in true bypass mode from its own jacks/plugs.
+Turning it on, this is minimized and probably unmeasurable.
+At above unity gain, the CAL mitigates any losses as long as you “drive” the switcher with it.
+Choosing something similar should also work.

-- I am definitely not taking into account all the nuances & quirks of each pedal design losses…
+6. I am definitely not taking into account all the nuances & quirks of each pedal design losses either…

 So, I sold the active switcher.
 Meh.
 I know.
 I’m ultra picky and most players don’t give a crap about what I may consider to be a compromise.
 Most people want convenience.
 I get that.
 They are right.
-Active switchers are convenient and work fine.
-But they are not quite at the performance standards they are made out to be, IMO.
+Active switchers do work well.
+But they are not quite up to the performance standards they’re being marketed as, IMO.

 So, I came up with some rules of thumb for myself when building pedalboards.

-- Somewhere around a maximum of 5-7 pedals in the signal chain.
+1. Somewhere around a maximum of 5-7 pedals in the signal chain.
+The less, the better.

-- Active switching prioritizes convenience over the very best possible signal integrity & tactile performance
+2. Active switching prioritizes convenience over having the highest possible signal integrity & tactile performance

-- I like the following order for (2) amps in wet/dry: Guitar into Vibe/Phase into Compressor into Gain/OD into Buffer/Boost into Splitter; Output 1 into Delay #1 into (Dry Amp), Output 2 to Modulation into Delay #2 into Reverb into (Wet Amp)
+6. I like the following order for (2) amp setup stereo/wet/dry: Guitar into Vibe/Phase into Compressor into Gain/OD into Buffer/Boost into Passive Splitter to: Output #1 into (Amp #1), Output #2 into Modulation into Delay into (Amp #2).

-- I don’t do “Texas Tone Del Maximo” 3 Amp Setups… Gerald did this; I tried and failed…
+9. I don’t do “Texas Tone Del Maximo” 3 Amp Setups… Gerald did this well; I’ve tried it and failed…it can be way too much.

 What you see below are my very favorite, highest performing, maximally diverse pedalboards which are as simple as can be.
 They are both nearly perfect small pedalboards.
 Have fun!